 Where Do These Drowning Stats Come From?

-Same as every month, September 2019’s drowning stats are brought to you thanks to the team at USA Swimming.
+Same as every month, the drowning stats for September 2019 are brought to you thanks to the team at USA Swimming.
 This group is the national governing body for competitive swimming in the United States.
 It is an extension of the United States Olympic Committee.
 In fact, USA Swimming is charged with selecting the United States Olympic Swimming team and any other swimming teams that officially represent the nation.

 For any curious readers who are interested in learning more about the people behind USA Swimming, watch our full Child Safety Source interview with USA Swimming’s Facilities Development Director Mick Nelson.
 Additionally, you can visit their official website.